wwwebman/front-end-interview-questions/README.md

 </div>
 <br />

-The goal is to give a candidate the possibility to test his/her knowledge before a real-world interview.
+The goal is to provide candidates with the opportunity to test their knowledge before a real-world interview.
-My experience and the experiences of other developers will help you get better interview results.
+Drawing on my experience and the experiences of other developers, this resource will help you achieve better interview results.

 **Rock your interview! :rocket:**
 ___